Dave Kusek: New Artist Model (2014-present)

-Kusek is currently founder and CEO of New Artist Model, an online music business school for musicians, songwriters, producers, and managers.
+Kusek is the founder and CEO of New Artist Model, an online music business school for musicians, songwriters, producers, and managers.
 According to Billboard, Kusek started the course "to help build a next generation of independent artists."
 The first eight week Essential online course debuted in early 2014, and topics include "licensing, publishing, e-commerce, concerts, promotion and networking."
 In April 2014, Music X-Ray, Bandzoogle and CDBaby became affiliates of New Artist Model.
 The program has been used by artists such as Eden Kai, who won the Brown Bags to Stardom award in Hawaii in 2015.
 By 2018, enrollment in the school reached 3,700 members from 60 countries.

+In 2026, Kusek received a Lifetime Achievement Award from the MIDI Association for his work in computer-based music creation.